Nikhilanandd/Nikhilanandd/README.md

 - **Automation over manual processes.** If a task is done more than once, it should be scripted.
 If it's done more than twice, it should be a pipeline.
 - **Observability before scaling.** Instrument first, optimize second.
 You cannot scale what you cannot see.
-- **Reproducibility in ML pipelines.** Every experiment must be versioned, every model traceable from data to deployment.
+- **Reproducibility in deployments.** Every release must be versioned, every deployment traceable and repeatable.
 - **Infrastructure as a product.** Internal platforms deserve the same rigor as customer-facing services — documentation, testing, and iteration.
 - **Reliability as a feature.** Uptime is not luck.
 It is engineered through redundancy, graceful degradation, and relentless testing.